Andy7589/reading-notes/README.md

 **– Michael Jordan**

 ## **Growth Mindset**
-A Growth Mindset allows you to move forward.
-Many
+A Growth Mindset pushes you to succed.
+Many times we underestimate ourselves and in doing so we avoid challenges.
+With this minset, we overcome any obstical thats put in our path.
+As a Marine, I've learned this first hand.

 ### External Links
 - https://codefellows-lab.herokuapp.com/